 Sometimes it is also beneficial to provide information from other systems to source code management system.
 Maybe you want to automate the setup of projects or get the status of builds to your system.
 In Deveo everything is an API: Anything you can do through Deveo web client, you can also do via programmable API's.
 One example I use is if you would like to add users automatically when a project is created in some other system, you can do this using the API's.

 3. High availability and scalability

-SCM system for large amount of users requires high availability.
+SCM system for a lot of users requires high availability.
 If SCM system is unavailable for any reason in any period of time it affects its users immediately.
 Especially Subversion users, who are unable to commit or fetch any changes during an outage.
 Deveo tackles high availability with clustered architecture; you may set up Deveo to be run in multiple application nodes offering 100% availability.
-Software updates to Deveo are also done in zero-downtime manner meaning that no "maintenance windows" are required.
+Software updates to Deveo are also done in a zero-downtime manner meaning that no "maintenance windows" are required.

 Using aforementioned clustered architecture allows Deveo to scale according to enterprise needs.
 You may add unlimited amount of database and application nodes.
 A load balancer will then take care of the scaling between different nodes.